-- Our growing fee-based business represents a significant portion of our margins. - We have positive operating cash flow from our well-positioned and diversified assets. - We have focused cost reductions efforts. - We have a well-defined and targeted multi-year hedging program. - We manage our disciplined capital growth program with a significant focus on fee-based agreements and projects with long-term volume outlooks. - We believe we have a solid capital structure and balance sheet. - · We believe we have access to sufficient capital to fund our growth including excess distribution coverage and divestitures.
+- Our growing fee-based business represents a significant portion of our margins. - We have positive operating cash flow from our well-positioned and diversified assets. - · We have focused cost reduction efforts. - We have a well-defined and targeted multi-year hedging program. - We manage our disciplined capital growth program with a significant focus on fee-based agreements and projects with long-term volume outlooks. - We believe we have a solid capital structure and balance sheet. - · We believe we have access to sufficient capital to fund our growth including excess distribution coverage and divestitures.

-During 2020, our strategic objectives will continue to focus on maintaining stable Cash Flows (a non-GAAP measure defined in "Reconciliation of Non-GAAP Measures - Distributable Cash Flows") from our existing assets and executing on opportunities to sustain our long-term Distributable Cash Flows.
+During 2020, our strategic objectives continue to focus on maintaining stable Distributable Cash Flows (a non-GAAP measure defined in "Reconciliation of Non-GAAP Measures - Distributable Cash Flows") from our existing assets and executing on opportunities to sustain our long-term Distributable Cash Flows.
 We believe the key elements to stable Distributable Cash Flows are the diversity of our asset portfolio, our fee-based business which represents a significant portion of our estimated margins, plus our hedged commodity position, the objective of which is to protect against downside risk in our Distributable Cash Flows.
 We will continue to pursue incremental revenue, cost efficiencies and operating improvements of our assets through process and technology improvements.

-In response to our commitment to reduce growth capital spend in 2020, only necessary and strategic projects that are currently underway will continue.
-The remaining projects will be deferred and evaluated in the future.
-Some of our growth projects include the following:
+In response to our commitment to reduce growth capital spend in 2020, the majority of our growth projects have been deferred and will be re-evaluated in the future.
+The following growth projects is currently underway will not be deferred:

-- Within our Logistics and Marketing segment, we exercised an increased 50% ownership option for the Cheyenne Connector pipeline in October of 2019.
-The pipeline was placed in service in the second quarter of 2020. - Front Range's expansion to a capacity of 260 MBbls/d and Texas Express' expansion to a capacity of 370 MBbls/d were placed into service in the second quarter of 2020. - Within our Gathering and Processing Segment, DCP has moved the Latham 2 offload project to the end of 2020.
+• Within our Gathering and Processing Segment, DCP has moved the Latham 2 offload project to the end of 2020.
 The delay will not hinder DCP's ability to meet minimum volume commitments effective January 1, 2021.
 The Latham 2 offload will add up to 225 MMcf/d of incremental DJ Basin processing capacity.

 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
-Our 2020 plan includes sustaining capital expenditures of between \$75 million and \$95 million and expansion capital expenditures of between \$150 million and \$190 million.
-Expansion capital expenditures include the construction of the Cheyenne Connector pipeline.
+Our 2020 plan includes sustaining capital expenditures of between \$75 million and \$95 million and expansion capital expenditures of between \$150 million and \$190 million, however we will exceed the high end of the expansion capital expenditures range.
+Expansion capital expenditures include the construction of the Cheyenne Connector pipeline, which went into service in the second quarter of 2020.